weinshec/vim-config/README.md

 + NERDCommenter (easy comment lines or blocks)
 + SnipMate (define custom language-dependent snipptes)
 + tagbar (list functions, methods, ets. in this file)
-+ tasklist (toggle new tasks with TODO in comments)
 + CtrlP (FuzzyFinder for files)

 For the documentation of each plugin, refer to the plugins help or github page.